×

 We asked expats in Costa Rica if they have access to public healthcare in Costa Rica.
 And, if they do have access, what is it like.
 They wrote...

 "My experiences with the local healthcare system in Costa Rica during the pandemic have been generally positive.
 The government has taken proactive steps to ensure that the healthcare system is well-equipped to handle the influx of patients, including increasing the number of hospital beds and providing additional resources to medical personnel.
 The government has also implemented strict safety protocols to protect both patients and healthcare workers, such as mandatory mask-wearing and social distancing.
 Additionally, the government has provided free testing and treatment for those who are infected with the virus.
-Overall, I am impressed with the way the Costa Rican government has handled the pandemic and the level of care they have provided to their citizens," said one member in Costa Rica.
+Overall, I am impressed with the way the Costa Rican government has handled the pandemic and the level of care they have provided to their citizens," said one digital nomad in Costa Rica.

 About the Author